ZivaVatra/flac2all/USAGE-CLUSTERED.md

 With the old flac2all, one of these machines would sit idle while the other would be churning away, however now both can be used simultaniously, like so:

 First, I run the master node on Mnemosyne.
-This is the exact same syntax as flac2all is normally, except that the added option "-m" is specified:
+This is the exact same syntax as when flac2all is used normally, except that the added option "-m" is specified:

 ```
 mnemosyne:~$ flac2all vorbis,mp3,test -m --vorbis-options="quality=9"  -o /storage/muzika/Lossy/FromFlac/ /storage/muzika/Lossless/